Stream Foundations: Chunks, Buffers, and Backpressure

 });

-Backpressure is the missing contract in naive push code.
-The consumer needs a way to say "stop sending for now", and the producer has to respect it.
-Without that signal, memory growth moves into arrays, promise lists, socket buffers, native queues, or whatever else is holding pending work.
+Backpressure is what naive push code is missing.
+The consumer needs a way to say "stop sending for now", and the producer has to respect that signal.
+Without it, memory growth moves into arrays, promise lists, socket buffers, native queues, or whatever else holds pending work.

 Pull Demand